Readiness check first

 Gaps that need attention before governed AI-assisted delivery can be trusted.

-• Cost visibility
+• AI usage visibility

 Where AI usage, review burden, rework risk, verification effort, and evidence gaps may create hidden operating cost.